TALES FROM

 The walking drunk and disorderly types were usually not tested for the amount of alcohol in their systems.
 Usually, it was the unruly actions of these persons that got them a night in jail.
 For the most part, the so-called, 647f drunks had a blood alcohol content far above .10.
 Very drunk persons were slow on their feet and could be handled safely by police officers with keen observation, good training, good reaction time and experience.

-Jay personally recalled that he once tested a man who registered .65 on the Intox Machine and who still walked and talked.
+Jay personally recalled that he once tested a man who registered .65 on the Into Machine and who still walked and talked.
 He even passed a drunk balance test in the testing room and hardly appeared intoxicated.
 The medical profession still maintains that death is likely to occur over .50.
 Persons who manage to survive, with bodies that contain so much alcohol, sometimes escape justice.
 The reason is, since no person—per the medical profession--can survive such a high amount of alcohol in his system, either the system is in error, or the test is in error.
 The reasonable doubt doctrine of the Court System allows this exceptional person who can escape death due to such a high blood alcohol content to avoid prosecution in many cases.

 Then, there is always the gasoline drinker.
 Even though most gas in that era was full of lead in the early 1970's, there were a few young people who actually drank this stuff to get intoxicated.
 The smell of the breath of such people was enough to quicken the pulse.
 Presence of a person drunk on gasoline was dangerous and demanded no smoking in the area, please.
 In fairness, Jay observed several gasoline drunks but never ever saw an elderly gasaholic.

-Jay's partner, call him Sam, as he is still around to read this, felt that the booking cage was full enough.
+Jay's partner, call him Sam, as he may be still around to read this, felt that the booking cage was full enough.
 Most of the occupants of the cage were now processed and could be moved to a holding cell.
 "Let's move some of these guys to the back, Jay," Sam said.

 Jay was waiting for just two more drunk drivers to get booked.
 Then, he was going to move all five of them.
 Upon hearing the suggestion from his partner to move some people back to the back, Jay thought it over.
 Maybe it was a good idea if he would keep moving tonight.
 That seemed to make the night pass by faster.
 What the heck, he thought, let's move the three now.
 He could come back for the remaining two bookings later.